WGMD

 WGMD (92.7 FM) is a radio station licensed to serve Rehoboth Beach, Delaware, Sussex County and the five other counties known as Delmarva.
-Celebrating its 40th anniversary in 2020.
 The station has been owned by the same family since 1980.
 In 2022, the company transitioned its ownership when the next generation purchased WGMD from its original owners.
 Resort Broadcasting Company, LLC, which operated WGMD from 1980 to 2022 is now DataTech Digital which includes WUSX in Seaford.
-Both air a News, talk, and Sports radio format.
+Both air a news, talk, and sports radio format.
 The station has been assigned these call letters by the Federal Communications Commission since March 30, 1980.